-Drinking water source assessments were completed on April 2002 for wells #1, #2, #4 and #5.
+Drinking water source assessments were completed on April 2002 for wells #1, and #2,.
 There are no detectable contaminants, the wells are not vulnerable to activities located near the wells.

-Opportunities for public participation in decisions that affect drinking water quality: Regularly -scheduled water board or city/county council meetings are not being held.
-The Morning Star Packing Co.
-CCR is distributed to seasonal colleagues in their paychecks and/or annual orientation packets.
+Opportunities for public participation in decisions that affect drinking water quality: The Morning Star Packing Co.
+CCR is provided to seasonal colleagues in their paychecks and/or annual orientation packets.
 Fulltime colleagues receive the Morning Star Packing Co CCR via email.